 Notes contain a roadmap for how providers are going to address your preventive health care as well as your active medical problems.

-May I view another individual's (such as a family member's) information in MyChart?
+May I view another individual's information in MyChart, such as a family member's?

 Yes, if you are granted "proxy" access in MyChart to the individual's information.
 Proxy access allows one individual to access MyChart and view certain information of another individual who is a Main Line Health patient, as discussed below.